-- (a) The words "shall" and "will" establish a mandatory requirement. - (b) The words "should" and "may" establish a recommended practice. - (c) The words "typical," "example," "for reference," or the Latin abbreviation "e.g." indicate suggestions given for guidance only. - (d) The word "or" used in conjunction with a mandatory requirement or a recommended practice indicates that there are two or more options on how to comply with the stated requirement. - 1.3.2 Cross-Reference of Standards.
-Cross-reference of Standards in text with or without a date following the standard identity is interpreted as follows: - (a) Reference to other ASME Y14 series standards in the text without a date following the standard identity indicates the issue of the standard as identified in the Reference section (section 2) shall be used to meet the requirement. - (b) Reference to other ASME 114 series standards in the text with a date following the standard identity indicates that only that issue of the standard shall be used to meet the requirement. - 1.3.3 Invocation of Referenced Standards.
-The following examples define the invocation of a standard when specified in the Reference section (section 2) and referenced in the text of this Standard: - (a) When a reference standard is cited in the text with no limitations to a specific subject or paragraph(s) of the standard, the entire standard is invoked, e.g., "dimensioning and tolerancing shall be in accordance with ASME Y14.5" is invoking the complete standard because the subject of the standard is dimensioning and tolerancing, and no specific subject or paragraph(s) within the standard are invoked. - (b) When a referenced standard is cited in the text with limitations to a specific subject or paragraph(s) of the standard only the paragraph(s) on that subject is invoked, e.g., "assign part or identifying numbers in accordance with ASME Y14.100" is only invoking the paragraph(s) on part or identifying numbers because the subject of the standard is engineering drawing practices, and part or identifying numbers is a specific subject within the standard. - (c) When a reference standard is cited in the text without an invoking statement, such as "in accordance with," the standard is for guidance only, e.g., "for gaging principles, see ASME Y14.43" is only for guidance, and no portion of the standard is invoked. - 1.3.4 Parentheses Following a Definition.
+- (a) The word "shall" establishes a requirement. - (b) The word "will" establishes a declaration of purpose on the part of the design activity. - (c) The word "should" establishes a recommended practice. - (d) The word "may" establishes an allowed practice. (e) The word(s) "typical," "example," "for reference" or the Latin abbreviation "e.g." indicate(s) suggestions given for guidance only. - (f) The word "or" used in conjunction with a equirement or a recommended practice indicates that there are two or more options for complying with the stated requirement or practice. - (g) The phrase "unless otherwise specified" or "UOS" shall be used to indicate a default requirement.
+The phrase is used when the default is a generally applied requirement and an exception may be provided by another document or requirement. - 1.3.2 Cross-Reference of Standards.
+Cross-reference of standards in text with or without a date following the standard identity is interpreted as follows: - (a) Reference to other ASME Y14 series standards in the text without a date following the standard identity indicates the issue of the standard as identified in the References section (section 2) shall be used to meet the requirement. - (b) Reference to other ASME Y14 series standards in the text with a date following the standard identity indicates that only that issue of the standard shall be used to meet the requirement. - 1.3.3 Invocation of Referenced Standards.
+The following examples define the invocation of a standard when specified in the References section (section 2) and referenced in the text of this Standard: - (a) When a referenced standard is cited in the text with no limitations to a specific subject or paragraph(s) of the standard, the entire standard is invoked, e.g., "dimensioning and tolerancing shall be in accordance with ASME Y14.5" is invoking the complete standard because the subject of the standard is dimensioning and tolerancing, and no specific subject or paragraph(s) within the standard are invoked. - (b) When a referenced standard is cited in the text with limitations to a specific subject or paragraph(s) of the standard, only the paragraph(s) on that subject is invoked.
+For example, "assign part or identifying numbers in accordance with ASME Y14.100" is invoking only the paragraph(s) on part or identifying numbers because the subject of the standard is engineering drawing practices, and part or identifying numbers is a specific subject within - (c) When a referenced standard is cited in the text without an invoking statement, such as "in accordance with," the standard is invoked for guidance only.
+For example, "for gaging principles, see ASME Y14.43" is only for guidance, and no portion of the standard is invoked.

+- 1.3.4 Parentheses Following a Definition.
 When a definition is followed by a standard referenced in parentheses, the standard referenced in parentheses is the source for the definition. - 1.3.5 Notes.
 Notes depicted in this Standard in ALL UPPERCASE letters are intended to reflect actual drawing entries.
 Notes depicted in Initial Uppercase or lowercase letters are to be considered supporting data to the contents of this Standard and are not intended for literal entry on drawings.